rottytooth/Valence/readme.md

 IN PROGRESS:
 * Splitting of complete programs and filtering of mismatched brackets
-* More complete / more representative programs
+* More complete / more representative sample programs
 * Transpiling to JS instead of pseudo-code

 TO COME: Side-by-side execution and debugging.